AdobeDocs/genstudio.en/help/user-guide/content/email-template.md

 Test to ensure your email template satisfies the following:

 * Layout adjusts for different screen sizes using CSS media queries
-* Buttons are clickable and navigate to the right places/things
+* Buttons are clickable and navigate to the intended place
 * Email template is readable and usable on mobile devices

 ## Define generated content areas